“Defence mechanisms in psychology” –

-Alice leaves Busselton after a terrible relationship breakdown.
-She once revelled in what seemed to be an amazing relationship with John for three years until one day; she found a note from him saying he would be leaving for Sydney with someone new.
-As you may expect, this left Alice shattered.
+Alice leaves the town after a terrible relationship breakdown.
+She once was happy in what seems to be a good relationship with John for three years until one day; she found a note from him saying he would be leaving for Sydney with someone new.
+As you may expect, this broke her.

-Defense mechanisms are a widely-studied area of human psychology.
-They were first described by Sigmund Freud, and later elaborated on and developed by his daughter, Anna.
-Anna Freud described defence mechanisms as responses to signal anxiety, which occurs as a result of an anticipated instinctual tension.
-Simply put, humans will put up a mental defense to whatever potentially stresses their ego, a component of personality that guides and modifies our actions.
+Defence mechanisms are a widely studied area of psychology.
+They were first described by Sigmund Freud and later elaborated on by his daughter, Anna.
+She described this as responses to signal anxiety, which happens as a result of an expected intuitive tension.
+Simply put, humans will put up a mental defence to whatever potentially stresses their ego.

-Defence mechanisms are entirely a normal part of human psychology, and while they are self-serving in themselves when employed to the extreme may suggest more pathologic tendencies.
+Defence mechanisms are entirely a normal part of human psychology, and while they are self-serving in themselves to the extreme may suggest more compulsive tendencies.

 Let’s take a deeper look into each of these:

-One common strategy we use is that we repress negative emotions.
-Repression is the defence mechanism Alice employed to avoid the anxiety that comes with thinking about her past hurt.
-Repression is a strategy the ego uses to block disturbing or threatening emotions and thoughts from gaining entry into our conscious mind.
+One common strategy we use is that stop negative emotions.
+It is the defence mechanism Alice used to avoid the anxiety that comes with thinking about her past.
+It is a way the ego uses to stop disturbing or threatening emotions from gaining entry into our mind.

-When we try to hide from the emotions of a negative experience and focus on its intellectual components, we use a defence mechanism called intellectualisation.
+We use this when we try to hide from the emotions of a negative experience and focus on its intellectual components.

-For example, when Alice decides to share her experience of heartbreak with her friends or her love interest, she may state the facts alone while detaching herself from the negative emotions and anxiety that arises from the event.
+For example, when Alice decides to share her experience of heartbreak with her friends, she may state the facts alone while detaching herself from the negative emotions.

-While intellectualization may make one appear brave, overusing this mechanism leaves these negative emotions unprocessed, predisposing one to emotional and psychological disturbances including anxiety disorders.
+While it may make one appear brave, overusing this mechanism leaves these negative emotions unprocessed, leading one to emotional disturbances including anxiety disorders

-You have probably used this defense mechanism many times before.
-Have you had your desire denied and you immediately spiral into childlike behaviors, such as crying, cussing people out, or breaking things?
-Same way children throw tantrums when their desires are ignored, adults too can regress when under stress.
+You have probably used this many times before.
+Have you had your desire denied and you immediately spiral into childlike behaviours, such as crying, cussing people out, or breaking things?
+Same way children throw tantrums when they don’t get what they want, adults too can regress when under stress.

 Have you ever wanted something so bad and not get it, then say to yourself: “It was not meant for me”?
 Yes?
-In psychology, we call this rationalization and humans use this as a defense against the sadness and hurt that naturally comes after one does not get what they want.
+In psychology, we call this rationalization and humans use this against the sadness and hurt that naturally comes after one does not get what they want.

-Now, while this may be helpful as a coping mechanism, if it is overused or used in unnecessary situations, it may prevent us from introspecting and learning from our mistakes.
+Now, while this may be helpful as a coping mechanism, if it is overused or used in unnecessary situations, it may prevent us from learning from our mistakes.

-I remember getting to work a few minutes late, and my colleague who was supposed to hand over patient files to me went ballistic.
+I remember getting to work a few minutes late, and my colleague who hands over patient files to me went out of shape.
 While it was not out of place to get angry at a colleague for coming late, it definitely goes overboard if one screams about it.
-I got to find out much later that he was not primarily angry at me, but at the manager for talking down on her moments earlier.
+I got to find out much later that he was not angry at me.
+He was angry at the manager for talking down on her moments earlier.

-This action is called displacement and it is an unconscious transfer of one’s negative emotions onto someone else who is not directly linked to one’s stressor.
+This action is what we call displacement and it is an unconscious transfer of one’s negative emotions.
+This can be onto someone else who is not directly connected to one’s stressor.

-While denial may shield us from the anxiety that negative emotions and thoughts bring, it prevents us from seeing things as they are.
-This exposes us to the very threat that we try to hide from.
+This may shield us from the anxiety that negative emotions bring, it prevents us from seeing things as they are.
+This opens us to the very threat that we try to hide from.

 One example of avoidance is procrastination.
-Your friend calls you to repay a sum of money you owe him, but while you have the money to pay back, you push the thought of repayment off and hope everyone just forgets about it.
+Someone calls you to repay some money you owe him.
+You have the money but you push the thought off and hope everyone forgets about it.

 Projection is a common defence mechanism in which the emotions and thoughts we have about ourselves are thought to be the ones others have about us or themselves.

 A case in point is situational anxiety.
-Have you found yourself anxious about a class presentation and think others are feeling the same way, even when they are not?
+Have you found yourself anxious about a class presentation and think others are feeling the same way?
+But they are not?
 That’s projection.
-What’s more, thinking your boss always criticize you even when he or she is just correcting you is a typical example of projection.
+What’s more, thinking your boss always criticize you even when he is just correcting you is an example of projection.

 There are several other types of defence mechanisms that are part of our everyday life.
 However, while these are subconscious responses to protect us from potential threats, they may not always be of benefit to us.
 Therefore, examine your thoughts and emotions, with the help of your psychologist and find how you respond to situations.
 Learn what defence mechanisms you employ and how best to change your ways of coping.